ballerina-platform/ballerina-release/release-notes/swan-lake-alpha3-release-note.md

 =$ string i = "Hello";  // Same variable can be redefined
 ```

-- The `/remove` command can be used to remove one or more declarations from snippet memory.
+- A new `/remove` command has been introduced to be used from within the Ballerina Shell to remove one or more declarations from snippet memory.

 ```ballerina
 =$ int i = 3;